yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

   - Names of the current and past members including their roles
   - Name of the Core Team liaison person
   - Information on how to apply to join the committee
-- Create internal documentation (which may also be made public), including:
+- Create internal [documentation for operational procedures](https://github.com/carpentries/committees/blob/main/committee-charter-template.md#operational-procedures) (which may also be made public), including:
   - Process for recruiting and/or selecting new members
   - Process for on-boarding new members
   - Process for off-boarding members